Demographics of New York City: Race and ethnicity

 New York City has the largest European and non-Hispanic white population of any American city, with 2.7 million in 2012.
 The European diaspora residing in the city is very diverse and many European ethnic groups have formed enclaves in New York.
 More than 12 million European immigrants were received at Ellis Island between 1892 and 1954.

 Asian Americans in New York City, according to the 2010 census, number more than one million, greater than the combined totals of San Francisco and Los Angeles.
 New York contains the highest total Asian population of any U.S. city proper.
 New York has the largest Chinese population of any city outside Asia, and the Manhattan's Chinatown is the highest concentration of Chinese people in the Western Hemisphere, while Queens is home to the largest Tibetan population outside Asia.
-As of 2023, illegal Chinese immigration to New York City, especially to Queens and its Flushing Chinatown, has accelerated, and a significant new wave of Chinese Uyghur Muslims is fleeing religious persecution in northwestern China’s Xinjiang Province and seeking religious freedom in New York.
+As of 2023, illegal Chinese immigration to New York City, especially to Queens and its Flushing Chinatown, has accelerated, and a significant new wave of Chinese Hui Muslims are fleeing religious persecution in southwestern China's Yunnan Province and seeking religious freedom in New York.
 Arab Americans number over 160,000 in New York City, with the highest concentration in Brooklyn.
-Central Asians, primarily Uzbek Americans, are a rapidly growing segment of the city's Asian population.
+Uzbek Americans and Armenian Americans are a rapidly growing segment of the city's non-Hispanic White population.

 New York is also home to the highest Jewish population of any city in the world, numbering 960,000 in 2023, more than Tel Aviv and Jerusalem combined.
 In the borough of Brooklyn, an estimated 1 in 4 residents is Jewish.

-Venezuela, Ecuador, Colombia, Guyana, Peru, and Brazil, are the top source countries from South America for immigrants to the New York City region; the Dominican Republic, Jamaica, Haiti, and Trinidad and Tobago in the Caribbean; Nigeria, Egypt, Ghana, Tanzania, Kenya, and South Africa from Africa; and El Salvador, Honduras, and Guatemala in Central America.
+Venezuela, Ecuador, Colombia, Guyana, Peru, and Brazil are the top source countries from South America for immigrants to the New York City region; the Dominican Republic, Jamaica, Haiti, and Trinidad and Tobago in the Caribbean; Nigeria, Egypt, Ghana, Tanzania, Kenya, and South Africa from Africa; and El Salvador, Honduras, and Guatemala in Central America.
 Amidst a resurgence of Puerto Rican migration to New York City, this population had increased to approximately 1.5 million in the metropolitan area as of 2016.

 Since 2010, Little Australia has emerged and is growing rapidly, representing the Australasian presence in Nolita, Manhattan.
 In 2011, there were an estimated 20,000 Australian residents of New York City, nearly quadruple the 5,537 in 2005.
-Qantas Airways of Australia and Air New Zealand have been planning for long-haul flights from New York to Sydney and Auckland, which would both rank among the longest non-stop flights in the world.
+Qantas of Australia and Air New Zealand have been planning for long-haul flights from New York to Sydney and Auckland, which would both rank among the longest non-stop flights in the world.

 Languages

-According to the 2022 American Community Survey, the most commonly spoken languages in New York City by people aged 5 years and over (7,863,226 people):